Regulation. Compliance. Confidence.

 Artificial intelligence is transforming Swiss financial services, healthcare, and public administration.
 But with adoption comes accountability.
 Regulators — from FINMA to cantonal authorities — are asking organisations to demonstrate that their AI systems perform reliably, consistently, and within defined bounds.

-Javai.ch explores the regulatory landscape for AI in Switzerland and explains — in practical, non-technical terms — how probabilistic testing provides the evidence that regulators require.
+Javai.ch explores the regulatory landscape for AI in Switzerland and explains — in practical, non-technical terms — what organisations need to know.
+Read more about why probabilistic testing matters for Swiss regulation.

 Key Topics